 Mexico city and all its beauty

-Everything to do and see in and around Mexico city including the mysterious Pyramids of Teotihuacan, architectural city centre, cinnamon and chocolate filled churrerias,
+Here is everything to do and see in and around Mexico city including the mysterious Pyramids of Teotihuacan (Mexico Pyramids), architectural city centre, cinnamon and chocolate filled churrerias, Frida Kahlo's Casa Azul, canals of Xochimilco and more.
+Our Mexico vacation was amazing and I would definitely love to go back and explore the city more, probably go during the "Day of the Dead" Parade.

 My husband, toddler, and I took a short 2.5 hour flight from Dallas, Texas to Mexico City.
 We got a beautiful hotel in the city center close to a lot of action at a decent price, one of the best churreria was at a walking distance from the hotel.